High Score in PhD Qualifying Examination – How to Achieve It?

 - Take and save notes.
 Make sure you take detailed notes in lectures and on relevant literature that you read.
 Organize your notes so that information is easy to locate.

 - Prior to taking the exam, be aware of what is expected from you.
-Having a dialogue and not being afraid to ask questions can significantly help.
+Dialogue and not being afraid to ask questions can significantly help.
+Plus, there’s much information about the doctoral qualifying exam on the web.

 - Preparation is key.
 In an exam, you need to give yourself enough time to prepare.
 Make sure that you organize your data.
 When writing proposals, allot about 2 months so have time to study and master everything that you need to know.